PAIR-code/lit/documentation/api.md

 can see the default layouts as well as the list of available modules in [`layout.py`](../lit_nlp/api/layout.py).

+To use a specific layout for a given LIT instance, pass the key (e.g., "simple" or "default" or the name of a custom layout defined in Python) as a server flag when initializing LIT (`--default_layout=<layout>`).
+Commonly, this is done using `FLAGS.set_default('default_layout', 'my_layout_name')`.
+The layout can also be set on-the-fly the `layout=` URL param, which will take precedence.

 ## Interpretation Components

 Backend interpretation components include metrics, salience maps, visualization